ia-satma/pili/replit.md

 ## External Dependencies
 -   **PostgreSQL (Neon)**: Cloud-hosted relational database for all persistent data storage.
--   **OpenAI GPT-5**: Utilized for the PMO Chatbot and AI Agent functionality, adhering to strict zero-hallucination policies.
+-   **Google Gemini 2.5 Pro**: Utilized for the PMO Chatbot (Pilar) and AI Agent functionality, adhering to strict zero-hallucination policies.
+Migrated from OpenAI GPT-5 on Dec 16, 2025.
 -   **Replit AI Integrations**: Platform services used for integrating AI functionalities within the Replit environment.
 -   **Replit Auth**: OpenID Connect-based authentication for user management and secure access.